75 Crucial Airbnb Essentials, Supplies & Products for Hosts

 I have these pillows in my Airbnb, and they are definitely hotel quality.
 They are hypoallergenic and dust-mite resistant.
 They are incredibly comfortable, have a “no-shift” construction.
 The pillows are stain-resistant and are machine washable.

 Even though these have “super-plush gel fibers”, there was surprisingly no off-gassing or smell when I bought these.
 You can move the pillow around easily and they don’t have a solid feel like a memory foam pillow.
+You can check out our article on the 3 best pillows for Airbnb here.
+We cover this pillow as well as two others that work great for vacation rentals.

 Looking back, I’m so glad I put this quality mattress protector on both of my beds.
 My cleaner has spared me most of the details related to what they have found, but I’ve heard enough to know that I don’t want those little nasties in my mattresses.